MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/create_pre-release_vm_hyperv.md

-# Get access to pre-release features for Hyper-V VMs on Windows
+# Access pre-release features for Hyper-V

 > This is preliminary content and subject to change.
   Pre-release virtual machines are intended for development or test environments only as they are not supported by Microsoft.